even4void/aliquote/content/post/penalized-likelihood-regression.md

 [^1]: The [Newton-Raphson algorithm](http://en.wikipedia.org/wiki/Newton%27s_method) is a well-known technique used in numerical analysis when one wants to find the zero(s) of a function taking real values.
 Basically, the function f is linearized on some point x (most often with the its tangent line) and the root of this linearization (i.e. the intercept between the tangent line and the x-axis) is taken as the root of the function.
 This point is then used as the starting point for a new approximation.
-Obvisously, we have to give a starting value or initial guess.
+Obviously, we have to give a starting value or initial guess.
 Convergence will be quicker if it isn’t too far away from the root of f(x).
 See also Press, W.P., Flannery, B.P., Teukolsky, S.A., and Vetterling, W.T.
 (1992). *Numerical Recipes in C*.
 Cambridge University Press (sections 9.4 and 9.6).